skyfoxa/ios-simulator-mcp/README.md

   - Swipe between coordinates
   - Get information about UI elements at specific coordinates
   - Take screenshots of the simulator screen
+  - Show a view of the simulator screen to your AI agent
 - Filter specific tools using environment variables

 ## Configuration